 Why Are There So Many Love Bugs?

-Not feeling a whole lot of love for the swarms of lovebugs around your home?
+Not feeling a whole lot of love for the swarms of lovebugs around your Cedar Park home?
 We don’t blame you!
-As they say April showers bring May flowers...but it also brings Love bug season, as it is commonly known as here in the south, as the rain creates the perfect moist environment for larva to grow and hatch.
+As they say, April showers bring May flowers...but it also brings Love bug season, as it is commonly known here in the south, as the rain creates the perfect moist environment for larvae to grow and hatch.

 Females can lay around up to 350 eggs, often in wet areas with decaying material.
 Control for this type of bug starts with cleaning up around the yard as well as allowing proper drainage around your home.
-Because we use products with essential oils, such as wintergreen and peppermint, our general service treatment this will help ward them off as they do not like the smell.
+Because we use eco-friendly pest control products with essential oils, such as wintergreen and peppermint, our general service treatment will help ward them off as they do not like the smell.
 Using citrus cleaning supplies inside will also be helpful.
-Thankfully the lifespan of these flies only lasts around 3 days, just enough time for them to eat, mate, reproduce and then they die so although they are a nuisance, they will go away soon enough.
+Thankfully the lifespan of these flies only lasts around three days, just enough time for them to eat, mate, reproduce, and then they die, so although they are a nuisance, they will go away soon enough.

 Have more questions?
-Give one of our offices a call to see what we can do to help!
+Contact one of our offices to see what we can do to help!